ASFHyP3/hyp3-docs/docs/about/hyp3_plus_terms.md

     i.
 Data Quality: ASF does not guarantee the accuracy, completeness, or reliability of data provided by ESA, NASA, ISRO or any other third-party sources.
 ASF makes no guarantee of the quality, reliability, usability, availability, or suitability of any ASF data for any particular purpose.
 ASF data should not be used for any life-critical functions.
 Customers assume all risks and liabilities, direct or indirect, associated with any use of ASF data. ii.
 Data Availability: ASF relies on ESA, NASA, ISRO and other third-parties to ensure that federated datasets are accessible.
 If the resources hosting these data are offline or experience issues, this may result in disruptions to HyP3+.
 ASF will not be held liable for any unavailability caused by these data outages.

-## 3. Product Usage Guideline and Privacy Policy
+## 3. Product Usage Guidelines and Privacy Policy
 a.
-Customers are required to follow the HyP3+ [Product Usage Guideline](../usage_guidelines.md) and [ASF's Privacy policy](https://engage.alaska.edu/uaf/page.aspx?pid=459).
+Customers are required to follow the HyP3+ [Product Usage Guidelines](../usage_guidelines.md) for citing products and services and [ASF's Privacy policy](https://engage.alaska.edu/uaf/page.aspx?pid=459).

 ## 4. Pricing
 a.
 The pricing structure of HyP3+ is posted on the [Credits](../using/credits.md) page.
 Pricing is subject to change without notice.